salvatore-giammanco/my-website/content/home.md

 - ❤️‍🔥 Married

 # What I do on my spare time
-- 💻 Study Rust and code Emulators
+- 💻 Tinker with Rust, Emulators, Micro-controllers and more
 - 🌲 Go out in the Nature
 - 🚑 Volunteer as an EMT
 - ✈️ Travel, hike and trek